 Creatine is one of the most well-studied pre-workout ingredients, and is effectively dosed in Gorilla Mode.
 A review published in the Journal of the International Society of Sports Nutrition found the effective dose range of creatine to be 3-5 grams (g), and two scoops of Gorilla Mode provides 5 g.

-The study authors found that creatine supplementation provides both performance benefits and musculoskeletal benefits (increased muscle-building), and that the supplement does not increase fat mass.
+The study authors noted that creatine supplementation provides both performance benefits and musculoskeletal benefits (increased muscle-building), and that the supplement does not increase fat mass.

 Caffeine is another effective ingredient in this formulation, and is proven to enhance both mental focus and physical performance during exercise.
 A 2006 meta-study of caffeine supplementation and exercise found that caffeine increases time-to-exhaustion during anaerobic exercise and decreases times to run set distances.

 The linked study found the minimum effective dose of caffeine for exercise performance to be 250 mg, so the 350 mg dose in Gorilla Mode should be effective.
 We will note that some consumers, especially non-users of caffeine, will find this to be a high dose and it could cause side effects like anxiety or heart palpitations.
-Thus we would recommend speaking with a doctor first to get medical clearance, or testing at a lower dose.
-Caffeine is not safe for all consumers.
+It may be beneficial to speak with a doctor prior to using this high of a dose of caffeine.

-We haven't come across much safety or toxicity research on kanna, so we’re surprised that Gorilla Mode includes such a high dosage.
+We cannot identify any safety or toxicity data proving kanna to be safe at a 500 mg dose.
 Examine’s dosage section concludes “studies using kanna have used...doses of 8-25 mg prior to cognitive testing.”

-Drugs.com’s review of the compound mentions that “Information regarding toxicity of S. tortuosum in humans is lacking” and we would conclude the same.
+Drugs.com’s review of the compound mentions that "Information regarding toxicity of S. tortuosum in humans is lacking."

 A professor of neurology and biochemistry at Georgetown University Medical Centre was quoted in an article stating that kanna was neurotoxic at doses above 100 mg, but didn’t cite his research.

-We’re not suggesting that kanna is necessarily harmful at the dose in Gorilla Mode; we just don’t recommend including ingredients at doses without a preponderance of safety and toxicology studies supporting that dose.
+We’re not suggesting that kanna is necessarily harmful at the dose in Gorilla Mode, but we do recommend avoiding this ingredient at such a high dose until more safety and toxicity data emerges.

-While Gorilla Mode is likely to be effective for improving workout performance, we don't recommend it due to its high kanna dosage and its inclusion of several additive ingredients we consider unhealthy.
+While we consider Gorilla Mode likely to be effective for improving workout performance, we don't recommend it due to its high kanna dosage and its inclusion of several additive ingredients we consider unhealthy.

 Gorilla Mind Smooth Review

-A clinical trial using the exact same ginkgo dosage (180 mg) as exists in three capsules of Gorilla Mind Smooth found that the compound improved cognition and memory in healthy older adults.
+A clinical trial using the exact same ginkgo dosage (180 mg) and standardization ratio as exists in one serving of Gorilla Mind Smooth found that ginkgo biloba improved cognition and memory in healthy older adults.

 A thorough medical review published in the Journal of Alternative and Complementary Medicine analyzed data from six individual clinical trials on bacopa and cognition, and concluded that the botanical compound improved memory.
-The dosage range in the studies was 300-450 mg extract, and six capsules of Gorilla Mind Smooth provides 330 mg extract, so we'll conclude that this is an effective dose.
+The dosage range in the studies was 300-450 mg, and six capsules of Gorilla Mind Smooth provides 330 mg of bacopa, so we consider this ingredient effectively dosed.

-The same dosage of kanna is included in this product as in Gorilla Mode, which again is somewhat concerning.
-There’s no need to re-state the concerns above, but we would be curious to hear from Derek why this dosage was selected.
+The same dosage of kanna is included in this product as in Gorilla Mode, so we cannot recommend this supplement overall.

-We do believe this supplement is likely to be effective for improving cognition, but we cannot recommend it due to the high dose of kanna which we believe may present a safety concern.
+We do believe that Gorilla Mode is likely to be effective for improving cognition and memory, but we cannot recommend it due to the high dose of kanna which we believe may present a safety concern.

 Gorilla Mind Turkesterone Review